dmsobtl/light-controling/README.md

 # light-controling
-Made with arduino. \n
+Made with arduino.

-These are codes which are used in the project of course Design and Manufacture II
+These are codes which are used in the project of course Design and Manufacture II.